-Boiled corn may sound boring but Guyanese-styled boiled corn will have you gnawing at the cob log after the kernels are eaten.
+Boiled corn may sound boring, but Guyanese-styled boiled corn will have you gnawing at the cob long after the kernels are eaten.
 Guyanese-styled corn is boiled in fresh coconut milk and seasoned with salt, pepper and fresh thyme.
 The corn is cooked until all the liquid has been absorbed by the corn.
 It is extremely flavorful.

 - 1 cup fresh coconut milk

 - 1 cup of water

 - Lots of freshly ground black pepper to taste

 1. Add all ingredients except corn to a large pot and place on medium heat.
 Stir to mix and dissolve salt.